alegarciadelrio/devops-challenges/aws-developer-associate.md

 - **IAM Access Analyzer**: Permits identify unused roles
 - **Deploy SSL/TLS server certificates**: AWS Certificate Manager and IAM
 - **Trust policy**: Only resource-based policy that the IAM service supports
+- **Access to Billing**: Activate IAM user access to the Billing and Cost Management console for all the users who need access

 ---